vekatze/neut/book/src/other-built-in-utilities.md

 }
 ```

-The above used `i64` for an integer type.
-There are other number types in Neut;:
+The above uses `i64` for an integer type.
+Other number types are also available:

 - signed integer types: `iN (= i1, i2, i3, ..., i64)`
 - unsigned integer types: `uN (= u1, u2, u3, ..., u64)`